MasterFacilityList/mfl_api/docs/index.rst

 -----------------------------------------------------
-The MFL's job description is to standardize the management of information relating to facilities ( including community health units ), provide a standard catalogue of available healthcare services and act as a central ingress point for regulation.
+The MFL's job description is to standardize the management of information relating to facilities ( including community health units ), provide a standard catalogue of available healthcare 09_services and act as a central ingress point for regulation.

 However, in order to do this, the MFL needs to have a constellation of support resources in its data model.
-The :doc:`support_resources` page documents this part of the data model.
+The :doc:`08_support_resources` page documents this part of the data model.

 MFL APIs: The Service Catalogue
 -------------------------------------------
-In order for the MFL to do its job as the keystone of the Kenyan national health information system, there needs to be a standard registry of healthcare services.
+In order for the MFL to do its job as the keystone of the Kenyan national health information system, there needs to be a standard registry of healthcare 09_services.

 At the time when this edition of the MFL was built, no such thing existed.
 The MFL therefore took on the responsibility of providing that registry.
-For more information, see :doc:`services`.
+For more information, see :doc:`09_services`.

 MFL APIs: Facilities
 --------------------------------
 The MFL is not merely a "list" of facilities; it has rich APIs to manage their life cycles and to support interaction with other healthcare systems.
-You can read more about that at :doc:`facilities`.
+You can read more about that at :doc:`10_facilities`.

 MFL APIs: Community Health Units
 --------------------------------------------